novakd14/Minitalk/README.md

 ## v1.1

-- message is now printing after completly recieving it (first is send the size of message)
+- message is now printing after completly recieving it (first 4 bytes is the size of message)
 - removed timestamps from client
 - best queueing possible
 - Need to add: